 Customers sit on the patio for lunch at Mellow Mushroom in Henrico, Va., May 16, 2020.
+U.S. lawmakers are looking for a deal on billions in aid for restaurants and other businesses hit hard by the pandemic.
 (Parker Michels-Boyce/ for the Virginia Mercury)

 The Virginia Department of Health won’t be inspecting or monitoring businesses for compliance with Gov. Ralph Northam’s recent mask order, according to spokeswoman Maria Reppas, who shared additional details of the agency’s enforcement plan with the Mercury on Thursday.

 “VDH expects the public to voluntarily comply with the provisions of the order,” Reppas added in an email.
 Instead, the agency will establish a call center (1-877-ASK-VDH3) to receive “inquiries on alleged violations in the community.”